 AAE Research Areas

 Aerodynamics emphasizes the study of fluid motion around a body moving through atmospheric air at speeds that range from subsonic to hypersonic.
 Theoretical, computational, and experimental methods are developed to determine forces, moments, and heat transfer that can be applied to the design of aircraft, missiles, and space launch and re-entry vehicles and their power and propulsion systems.
-The basic theory and techniques also find application in other areas such as high-speed ground transportation, hydrofoils, manufacturing processes, and noise generation.
+The basic theory and techniques also find application in other areas such as flow control, low-gravity fluid mechanics and manufacturing processes.

 Aerospace systems are complex and highly interdisciplinary.
 The Aerospace Systems area teaches and develops methods and techniques to help address the challenges of designing, managing, and operating these systems.
 Students in this area learn about different design methods and gain systems design experience through individual and team projects.
 The topics addressed in course and research work include requirements definition, functional decomposition, concept synthesis, application of design-oriented analysis methods, insight into external drivers and constraints, design for X, optimization, and robust design.

 The Dynamics and Control group is involved in fundamental research and the development of algorithms and experiments for the modelling, simulation and control of aerospace systems.
 Example applications include aircraft, spacecraft and UASs (unmanned aerospace systems), especially networks of these systems.
 Other applications include control of multi-agent networks, air traffic and transportation, and cyberphysical systems.
 The research combines expertise in control theory, robotics, optimization, nonlinear systems, hybrid systems, stochastic systems, and system of systems.